Asian black bear: In folklore, literature, and popular culture

+In Taiwan, the Bunun people regard bears and humans as sharing common ancestry.
+The Formosan black bear emerged as a symbol of Taiwanese nationalism in the 21st century, often in contradistinction or shown in conflict with the panda (as a symbol of the PRC), or with Winnie-the-Pooh (as a symbol of Xi Jinping).

 Asian black bears are briefly mentioned in Yann Martel's novel The Life of Pi, in which they are described by the protagonist's father as being among the most dangerous animals in his zoo.

 Historically, one of the main threats to the Asiatic black bear populations in Pakistan was the capture of cubs to use in bear dancing and baiting for entertainment in streets and villages, especially for tourists.